- What the Bible Says About Physical Health

 - “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”—John 3:16

 Health is more than being physically capable of stepping into our assignment.
-We must also seek to be mentally healthy, keeping our thoughts and minds on things of God.
+We must also seek to be mentally and emotionally healthy, keeping our thoughts and minds on things of God.

 - “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God…”—Philippians 4:6